marsitar/TruckPark-mobile_side/README.md

 ## Features
 ### User authentication
 > User authentication is the first view after opening an application.
 This security view was implemented due to provide access to the application only for already-registered users.
-Logging view consists of two inputs: username or email and password.
-Authentication and Authorization is provided by external Keycloak solution.
-Driver has specyfied Keycloak role(TRUCKPARK_DRIVER) which let him send it's postion to server, get mop points etc (by adding token to requests).
+The authentication view consists of two inputs: username or email and password.
+Authentication and authorization are provided by external Keycloak solution.
+The driver has specified Keycloak role(TRUCKPARK_DRIVER) which lets him send own position and data to the server application, get mop points (by adding the token to requests).
 Keycloak solution uses OAuth 2.0 and OpenId.

 ![User authentication](./app/docs/user_authentication.jpg)